-Chad Revis ('21), who was president of the Student Bar Association during his 3L year, now works at the Florida Supreme Court after externing there in 2020.
+Chad Revis ('21), who was president of the Student Bar Association as a 3L, worked at the Florida Supreme Court after externing there in 2020.
+He is now an associate at Holtzman Vogel.

 HANDS-ON LEGAL EXPERIENCE

 OUR STUDENTS HAVE MANY